What worries you the most about technology?

 What’s your social media usage like?

-Do you try limit how much personal information is available about you online?
+Do you try to limit how much personal information is available about you online?

 What will be dead in the next five years?
 (Products, companies, trends, etc)